-Epic is a separate entity for operating and financial reporting purposes and these financial statements present only the activities of Epic.
-Other than payments to EYS by Epic, none of the activities of EYS is included in these financial statements.
-Any other activities, if any, of Community Strategies, Inc. other than Epic are not included in these financial statements.
+Epic One-on-One is a separate entity for operating and financial reporting purposes and these financial statements present only the activities of Epic One-on-One.
+Any other activities, if any, of Community Strategies, Inc. other than Epic One-on-One are not included in these financial statements.